daniel-leonte/Specialty-Tuner/README.md

 # SpecialtyTuner – Compact ML Code Generation Assistant

-SpecialtyTuner is a lightweight *instruction-tuned* language model that writes **production-ready Python code for common machine-learning and data-science tasks**.
+SpecialtyTuner is a lightweight *instruction-tuned* language model that writes **Python code for common machine-learning and data-science tasks**.
-The project shows how far you can push a modern open-source LLM by combining:
+The project shows how to use a modern open-source LLM by combining:

 * CodeLlama-7b-hf as a base model (≈7 B parameters)
 * Parameter-efficient **LoRA** fine-tuning (rank = 16) on hand-curated ML examples